lumoz/codeigniter-mymodel/Readme.md

 - `set_message` Set internal message
 - `get_message` Return internal message
 - `count` Count all results from the table adding eventually a where clause
+- `increase` Increase field value for assigned item
+- `increase_by` Increase field value form a clause

 ###How to work